A Healing Herb (Lemon Balm)

 Nutrition

-Lemon balm helps countless health problems making a high contribution to almost every part of the body.
+Lemon Balm helps countless health problems making a high contribution to almost every part of the body.
 It is extremely high in trace minerals such as boron, manganese, copper, chromium, molybdenum, selenium and iron with large amounts of the macromineral silica.

-Lemon balm is a B12-conserving herb—which means it monitors stores of this vitamin and keeps your body from using it all up.
+Lemon Balm is a B12-conserving herb—which means it monitors stores of this vitamin and keeps your body from using it all up.
 It is anti-parasitic, antiviral and antibacterial throughout the body, helping to fight the Epstein-Barr virus, shingles and other herpetic bugs such as HHV-6, which are behind countless chronic illnesses, symptoms, and conditions.
 It is an amazing herb for tonsillitisn which is inflammation caused by strep bacteria.

-Lemon balm detoxifies the liver, spleen and kidneys, and helps reduce bladder inflammation, which makes it a star for helping to alleviate interstitial cystitis and urinary tract infections (UTIs).
+Lemon Balm detoxifies the liver, spleen and kidneys, and helps reduce bladder inflammation, which makes it a star for helping to alleviate interstitial cystitis and urinary tract infections (UTIs).

 SOURCE: Medical Medium - Lemon Balm